-Note: If you cache dynamic pages, be careful to invalidate them when the data in the data source changes.
+Note: Use invalidation or expiration to refresh data in the data source when it changes.
 Otherwise, users may get outdated pages from the cache.

-You use the OracleAS Web Cache Manager to manage cached pages.
+You use the Rules page of Application Server Control Console (Web Cache Home page -> Administration tab -> Properties -> Application -> Rules) to manage cached pages.
 This applies to static and dynamic elements.
-To cache a page, you specify the page's URL in the OracleAS Web Cache Manager.
+To cache a page, you specify the selectors, including the URL expression, to filter through the caching rules to locate the appropriate rule for the request.
+You then specify instructions for how to act on selector matches.
 You can use regular expressions to match multiple URLs and to ensure your pattern matches exactly.